acc-aqt/track-back/README.md

 ## Installation

-1. Clone the repository or download the code ("Download zip").
+1. Clone the repository or download the code (`Download zip`).
-2. On the top level of the created directory call 'pip install .'
+2. On the top level of the created directory call `pip install .`

 ## Execution

 ### Using Spotify
-Inside the track-back directory create a .env file containing the information found in the spotify developers section:
+1. Inside the top-level directory edit the .env file and pass the information the found in the spotify developers section:

 ```
 SPOTIPY_CLIENT_ID=your-client-id